Hardware Integration

 Napatech (NTAPI) Backend

-Napatech SmartNICs offload complex operations to hardware, reducing CPU load.
+Napatech SmartNICs offload heavy operations to dedicated hardware:

-• IP Fragment Table Offload: Hardware-managed reassembly table for IPv4/IPv6 fragments.
-Supports large tables (e.g., 1M entries) with timeout eviction.
+• IP Fragment Table Offload — Hardware-managed reassembly with large tables and timeout handling.

 DPDK Backend